SRI-CSL/sally/README.md

 ### Usage

-To see the full set of options run ``sally -h``.
+To see the full set of options, run ``sally -h``.
 Some typical examples are as follows

 * Checking the properties with the bounded model-checking (BMC) engine